4lysson-a/ADT/README.md

 ### how to run this code ??
-in folder on terminal type
+in folder inside terminal, type
 `gcc -c ponto.c ponto.o`
-This command compile tad implementation
+This command compiles the tad implementation

 ### And then
 `gcc main.c ponto.o -lm -o main`
-Now compile the main program, including implemantation `-lm` is important to include <math.h> and fix some error
+Now compile the main program, including implementation `-lm` is important to include <math.h> to fix some error

 `./main`
 To exec main.c